 I love chihuahua’s, chickens and crickets. 🙂 I am a wife, mom, blogger, retired cricket farmer and full time ebay seller.
 Homesteading for women is about a modern homestead woman who wants to live life simply again, get back to a simpler life.
 That includes for me gardening, herb gardening, home remedies, preserving food and of course my farm animals.
 Read about my homestead progress and failures.

 Just a little bit about myself.
 I was raised in the country.
 I spent most of my free time growing up at my Grandparents country home in Indiana.
-They only had 2 acres of ground but it was filled with two very large gardens.
+They only had 2 acres of ground but it was filled with two very large vegetable gardens.

-This year 2017 I have big plans for my little homestead in the middle of Hoosier National Forest.
+My little homestead in the middle of Hoosier National Forest.

 We raised two boys, sadly our oldest son died at 25 years old in 2006.
 That is one of the hardest things I’ve ever had to go through.
 You just have to put one foot in front of the other and keep on living for your family.

 I thought this would be a great time to share my journey on my homestead.
 Join me and see what I’m up to on my simple life as I blog about it here one homesteadingforwomen.com.
 I would love to connect with you email me or follow me on social media.